dboland/minc-devel/BUILD.md

 directory from view in Windows Explorer.
 This is super important for preventing recursive directory listings.
 It is also standard practice in Windows for mounted drives.
-If you want to access the MinC root folder in Windows Explorer, just exit the console or type its location in the address bar, like *C:\minc-release*.
+If you want to access the MinC root folder in Windows Explorer, type its location in the address bar, like *C:\minc-release*.

 ## Step 4: building the GCC compiler